azulverdosa/azulverdosa/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1.svg?style=for-the-badge&logo=PostgreSQL&logoColor=white)
 ![React](https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=React&logoColor=black)

-My constant desire to find ways to improve systems and situations is what brought me to software development and as I begin my new career I am motivated by the idea of innovative growth and continually working to improve things, leaving them better than they were.
+My constant desire to find ways to improve systems and situations is what brought me to software <br/>
+development and as I begin my new career I am motivated by the idea of innovative growth and <br/>
+continually working to improve things, leaving them better than they were.<br/>

 <!--
 - 🔭 I’m currently working on ...